-Dream Girl Box Office Collection: Ayushmann Khurrana's Film Hits A Century!
+Dream Girl Box Office Collections: Ayushmann Khurrana's Film Hits A Century!

 Ayushmann Khurrana-Nushrat Bharucha's 'Dream Girl' continues to have an impressive run at the box office and has now crossed the 100 crore mark in its second week of release.